sictweb/bti425-2020/notes/angular-forms-intro.md

 * textarea
 * select (single / "multiple")

-It also uses the bootstrap "forms" classes, ie "form-group" and "form-control" for formatting:
+It also uses the [Bootstrap](https://getbootstrap.com/docs/3.3/) "forms" classes, ie "form-group" and "form-control" for formatting:

 ```html
 <form action="/path/to/handler" method="post">